Millennium University

 The main campus of TMU is situated at Momenbagh, Dhaka 1217, Bangladesh in the heart of the city.
-TMU is one of the few private universities in the country having its own campus under the charitable auspices of Khan Foundation.
-Such an arrangement contributes in saving rental and other overhead cost for TMU, thereby cutting down per capita education cost for students.
+TMU is one of the few private universities in the country having its own campus under the Khan Foundation, which cuts down per capita education cost for students by saving rental and other overhead cost for TMU.

 University admission is under UGC guidelines.
 Admission tests are conducted to select students on the basis of academic background, merit, and potential, through assessments and interactive sessions.